apache/pulsar-site/docs/concepts-throttling.md

 :::note

 - You can use `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte` simultaneously (logical AND).
-- Ensure that only one of `preciseDispatcherFlowControl` and `dispatchThrottlingOnBatchMessageEnabled` is enabled since these two parameters are mutually exclusive.
+- Ensure that only one of `preciseDispatcherFlowControl` and `dispatchThrottlingOnBatchMessageEnabled` is enabled at one time since they are mutually exclusive.
+Both parameters can be used to improve the over-delivery issues (see [Limitations](#limitations)).
+The difference between them is:
+  - When `preciseDispatcherFlowControl` is enabled, Pulsar considers the number of messages per entry.
+This parameter takes effect when the broker reads entries from the bookies.
+  - When `dispatchThrottlingOnBatchMessageEnabled` is enabled, Pulsar ignores the number of messages per entry.
+This parameter takes effect when the broker updates the counter after sending messages to the client.

 :::